top of page

 Update: December 2, 2025: Edward filed a Supplement to his Petition for New Trial strengthening his Brady and Strickland claims:

 1. Becca was definitely interviewed by police and the DA in some shooting incident with Geoff Jackson (the alternate suspect) in 2019.
 Under the Michael Morton Act, the State was required to disclose this to the defense.
 It did not.
-In his Supplement, Edward asks for the court to perform a private, in-camera review of all police interviews involving Becca to confirm.
-If confirmed, this failure of the State to disclose this information constitutes a Brady violation.

 2. We located a 2023 email from Edward’s attorney to the prosecutor showing extreme, inappropriate deference.
 In it, counsel promises that he would “never accuse the State of withholding anything,” effectively abandoning his duty to challenge the prosecution.
 This is a complete collapse of adversarial testing, violates the Sixth Amendment, and satisfies Strickland’s deficiency prong for vacating the conviction.